jerquinigo/GeneralAssembly_Interview_Teaching_Lesson/README.md

 * data types and variables
 * practicing declaring variables and printing them to the console (hands on)

-      JavaScript… it can run on the web browser, or run through the terminal by using Node.js
+      JavaScript… it can run on the web browser, or run through the terminal by using Node.js :computer:

 ## Web browser console vs Node.js